boucadair/WG-Charters/onions.md

 In addition to these, the WG will also address:

 Operators commonly expose service abstractions through APIs built from YANG data models; the ONIONS WG will provide guidance and requirements for making these YANG-based service APIs automatable and consumable by external systems in a predictable and interoperable manner across systems and vendors, including upper-layer Operations and Business Support Systems (OSS/BSS).
-The WG will develop guidelines for integrating IETF YANG data models with frameworks developed outside of the IETF (e.g., TMF640), focusing on API-based integration.
+The WG will develop guidelines for integrating IETF YANG data models with frameworks developed outside of the IETF (e.g., TMF640), to improve consistency and reduce integration friction, focusing on API-based integration.
 Additionally, the WG will assess the applicability of these abstractions to accommodate specific operational use cases and deployments, ensuring relevance to real-world environments.

 The ONIONS WG will evaluate realization approaches and perform gap analyses of intended abstractions.
 This involves assessing interactions with control and data plane features necessary to implement services within networks.
 The WG will identify and work towards addressing any identified gaps in the realization of these abstractions, coordinating with relevant WGs as necessary.
 Work that is technology- or protocol-specific will be coordinated with, and carried out in, the relevant WGs.